 Merlin crossed his arms.
 "That's odd," he replied with a frown.
-"I thought the Blue Horizon wasn't good enough for you two."
+"I thought the Blue Horizon didn’t fit your personal timetable."

 Jerad's salute wilted and then he stuck both hands into his pockets with a shrug, uncomfortable under the wolf's suddenly intense gaze.
 "I would have signed up on the spot if it hadn't been for Jasper," he replied in a quiet voice.
 "He wanted the job just as much as I did, but he didn't want us to appear too desperate to accept right away.
 He wanted us to wait a bit before we agreed, to make it seem as if we had reconsidered."

-"What if I told you that I had already filled those two positions?"
-Merlin said without emotion.
+"What if I have already filled those two positions?"
+Merlin asked without emotion.

 Durant looked surprised at this news, but before he could say anything, Ivy looked at Jerad and asked, "Ouch?"

 The raccoon swallowed and he studied his scuffed boots, unwilling to meet anyone's eyes.
 "We just quit our jobs with Poppy," he muttered.
-"He wasn't very happy with us and practically threw us out the gate before we could get our tools into the pickup truck."
+"He wasn't very happy with us for bailing on him while in the midst of repairs and practically threw us out the gate before we could get our things into the pickup truck."